lf-edge/edge-home-orchestration-go/doc/datastorage.md

 4. [How to Setup](#4-how-to-setup)

 ## 1. Introduction
 This module to be developed would be responsible for storing the data (can be sensor data or any reading or image/video data, etc.) from different devices in the home environment.
 Any device registered to this module can also request for data to different device.
-The databases used to store the data is Redis DB.
+The databases used to store the data is Redis DB/Mongo DB (as a choice from a user, with repect to its parent EdgeX recommendation).
 At regular intervals this data would also be synced up with the cloud to remove the data from the device and free the device space for new incoming data.

 ## 2. System Description
 **Centralized data storage architecture**: A centralized database is stored at a single location such as high computing power device in the home.
 It is maintained and modified from that location only and usually accessed using REST APIs by the devices connected by LAN/WAN.
 The centralized database collects the data can be used to train the model and also provide data to the different devices when needed.